-2.1 Availability of information
+3.1 Availability of information

-2.2 Who can a formal complaint be made to?
+4.2 Who can a formal complaint be made to?

 In those cases where the complaint is made to NHS England, the practice will comply with all appropriate requests for information and co-operate fully in assisting them to investigate and respond to the complaint.

-someone acting on behalf of a patient/ former patient who lacks capacity under the Mental Capacity Act 2005 (i.e. who has Power of Attorney etc.) or physical capacity to make a complaint and they are acting in the interests of their welfare
+• Someone acting on behalf of a patient/ former patient who lacks capacity under the Mental Capacity Act 2005 (i.e. who has Power of Attorney etc.) or physical capacity to make a complaint and they are acting in the interests of their welfare

-someone acting for the relatives of a deceased patient/former patient
+• Someone acting for the relatives of a deceased patient/former patient

 In all cases where a representative makes a complaint in the absence of patient consent, the practice will consider whether they are acting in the best interests of the patient and, in the case of a child, whether there are reasonable grounds for the child not making the complaint on their own behalf.
 In the event a complaint from a representative is not accepted, the grounds upon which this decision was based must be advised to them in writing.

-2.5 Time limits for making complaints
+5.1 limits for making complaints

 The period for making a complaint is normally:

-(a) 12 months from the date on which the event which is the subject of the complaint occurred; or
+a) 12 months from the date on which the event which is the subject of the complaint occurred; or

-(b) 12 months from the date on which the event which is the subject of the complaint comes to the complainant's notice.
+b) 12 months from the date on which the event which is the subject of the complaint comes to the complainant's notice.

-3) Action upon receipt of a complaint
+5.2 Action upon receipt of a complaint

-3.2 Written Complaints: On receipt, a written acknowledgement will be sent within three working days prior to a written response within 30 days.
+5.2.2 Written Complaints: On receipt, a written acknowledgement will be sent within three working days prior to a written response within 30 days.
 A face to face or telephone discussion prior to the written response provides the opportunity to clarify the complaint.